japila-books/spark-sql-internals/docs/physical-operators/FileSourceScanExec.md

 image::images/spark-sql-FileSourceScanExec-webui-query-details.png[align="center"]

 [[nodeNamePrefix]]
-`FileSourceScanExec` uses *File* for link:spark-sql-SparkPlan-DataSourceScanExec.adoc#nodeNamePrefix[nodeNamePrefix] (that is used for the link:spark-sql-SparkPlan-DataSourceScanExec.adoc#simpleString[simple node description] in query plans).
+`FileSourceScanExec` uses *File* for spark-sql-SparkPlan-DataSourceScanExec.md#nodeNamePrefix[nodeNamePrefix] (that is used for the spark-sql-SparkPlan-DataSourceScanExec.md#simpleString[simple node description] in query plans).

 [source, scala]
 ----